WERE YOU DISCRIMINATED AGAINST AT WORK DUE TO YOUR RELIGION? CALL US TODAY!

 How Religious Discrimination Occurs in the Workplace

-Most people who practice religious discrimination in the workplace do so in a way that is subtle and not immediately obvious.
+Most people who practice religious discrimination in the workplace do so in a subtle and not immediately obvious way.
 Here are some of the most common types of religious discrimination at work:

 - Quid pro quo harassment